Testicular Cancer Blood Screening

 Tumour Markers

-Q. What do AFP, Beta-HCG, and LDH indicate?
+Q. What do AFP, Beta-HCG and LDH show?

 Clinical Protocol